Colleagues discussing DSAR process

 • How can we securely return DSAR data without breaching data protection laws?

-Let’s explore the key ICO guidance to answer these questions.
+Let’s explore the key ICO guidance to help answer these questions.

 Authenticating Incoming Subject Access Requests

-A primary concern in the DSAR process is ensuring the authenticity of the requester.
-Verifying the identity of individuals making requests is crucial to prevent unauthorised access to sensitive information.
+One primary concern in the DSAR process is verifying the authenticity of the requester.
+Confirming the identity of individuals making requests is crucial to prevent unauthorised access to personal data.

-The ICO advises: “To avoid personal data about one individual being sent to another, either accidentally or as a result of deception, you need to be satisfied that: you know the identity of the requester (or the person the request is made on behalf of); and the data you hold relates to the individual in question (e.g., when an individual has similar identifying details to another person)."
+“To avoid personal data about one individual being sent to another, either accidentally or as a result of deception, you need to be satisfied that: you know the identity of the requester (or the person the request is made on behalf of); and the data you hold relates to the individual in question (e.g. when an individual has similar identifying details to another person).”

-Always ask for enough information to ensure that the requester (or the person they are acting for) is indeed the subject of the data.
+Always ask for enough information to confirm that the requester (or the person they are acting for) is the subject of the data.

-Once the requester's identity is verified, the next challenge is securely transmitting the requested information.
+Once identity is verified, the next challenge is securely transmitting the data.

-Data protection laws mandate maintaining confidentiality and preventing unauthorised disclosures.
+Data protection laws require confidentiality and the prevention of unauthorised disclosure.

-For SARs made via email, an inherently insecure channel, the most effective method is to use a strong email encryption protocol.
+For SARs made via email - an inherently insecure channel - email encryption is essential.

 To comply with GDPR and similar regulations, secure channels must be used for sharing personal data in response to DSARs

-Organisations are currently finding it difficult to complete the DSAR process efficiently and cost-effectively within the one-month deadline, without overburdening their teams.
+Organisations are struggling to complete the DSAR process efficiently and cost-effectively within the required one-month window.

-This is where secure email solutions become invaluable.
+This is where secure email solutions are invaluable.

-Our secure email solution, Mailock, offers end-to-end encryption and multi-factor authentication, enabling secure transmission of sensitive information and verification of recipients’ identities before they access data.
+Mailock, our secure email solution, provides end-to-end encryption and multi-factor authentication, enabling organisations to safely transmit data and verify recipients’ identities before access.

 It's Important Not to Get Caught Out: New SARs Guidance for Employers Issued, ICO, 2023